Can Chromebooks Play Video DVDs?

 Long Answer:

-While it is possible to connect an external USB DVD drive to a Chromebook, you can not currently watch DVD movies by default in Chrome OS.
+While it is possible to connect an external USB DVD drive to a Chromebook, you cannot watch DVD movies in Chrome OS.
 Unlike simple movie file formats that you might find online, playback of DVD Video requires special decoding software and codecs to work.
-Google has not licensed this software and included it with Chrome OS, however, VLC for Chrome OS provides limited DVD video playback for Chromebooks and Chromeboxes (details here).
+Google has not licensed this software and included it with Chrome OS.
 Considering that no Chrome OS devices ship with DVD hardware, it is unlikely that Google will license DVD Video software and include it in Chrome OS.
+It is a similar story to the end of Adobe Flash on Chromebooks: legacy media technology that simply is not part of the modern, web-first platform.